Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Plot

-The story revolves around the figure of the ghost.
-A man with a disfigured face that he hides behind a mask and who dwells in the depths of the Paris opera house.
-The phantom rules the opera through the fear he provokes in its workers and by exercising violence against those who do not serve him.
-But all this changes when Christine, a singer with whom the ghost falls absolutely in love, appears on the scene.
+The story revolves around a man with a disfigured face who hides behind a mask and dwells in the depths of the Paris opera house.
+The phantom rules the opera through the fear he provokes in its workers and by exercising violence.
+But everything changes when Christine, a singer with whom the ghost falls absolutely in love, appears on the scene.
+The protagonist's attempts to conquer the beautiful singer, who loves Raoul, an opera director, are the central axis of a passionate story of love and jealousy.

-Phantom of the Opera in London Tickets
+Book your ticket for Phantom of the Opera in London

-The Phantom of the Opera London Performance Schedule
+The Phantom of the Opera London performance schedule

 Theater Chairs| ©Joseph Mayers